plabayo/learn-rust-101/README.md

 ## 2. Learn more Rust

 - [Introduction - The Cargo Book](https://doc.rust-lang.org/cargo/index.html): Cargo is the Rust package manager.
-Cargo downloads your Rust package's dependencies, compiles your packages, makes distributable packages, and uploads them to crates.io: [Rust Package Registry](http://crates.io/), the Rust community’s package registry;
+Cargo downloads your Rust package's dependencies, compiles your packages, makes distributable packages, and uploads them to crates.io: [Rust Package Registry](http://crates.io/), the Rust community's package registry;
 - [Getting started - Command Line Applications in Rust](https://rust-cli.github.io/book/index.html): Gives you another practical approach in your Rust Learning, by specifically learning how to write CLI applications in it;

 Questions you should be able to answer at the end of this step: